Richard Marius: Harvard University

-In 1978, Marius joined Harvard's Faculty of Arts and Sciences, where he was the director of the Expository Writing Program from 1978 to 1998.
+In 1978, Marius joined Harvard's Faculty of Arts and Sciences, where he was the director of the Expository Writing Program until 1993.
 He spent the last twenty years of his life at Harvard, producing most of his major work there, including his biographies of Thomas More and Martin Luther and his final two novels.

 In addition to his work as director of the writing program, his scholarly research, and his fiction writing, Marius taught a series of courses for the university's Department of English and American Literature and Language.
 He taught a lecture course on William Shakespeare's history plays and a freshman-only seminar on Southern writers, focusing on Mark Twain and William Faulkner.
 He also served as a tutor and thesis advisor to numerous students.
 In 1990, the Harvard Undergraduate Council voted to give him the Levenson Award for "outstanding teaching by a senior faculty member".

 Marius also played a broader role in campus life.
 He coached the students charged with delivering annual commencement addresses each year and helped Harvard's presidents develop their graduation speeches.
 He also for years wrote the university's citations for the honorary degrees awarded to luminaries at commencement exercises.
 In 1993, Marius was awarded the Harvard Foundation Medal for his efforts to improve racial relations.
 He served as a faculty advisor to the Signet Society, a creative arts club, and he and his wife spent a semester during the 1996–97 academic year as acting masters of Adams House, an undergraduate residence hall.